 The largest country in the world, Russia covers one-sixth of Earth's landmass.
-The Russian capital, Moscow, is not only Europe's largest city, with almost 11 million people, but has become a cosmopolitan destination for artists, musicians, writers, and, more recently, shoppers.
+The Russian capital, Moscow, is not only Europe's largest city, with more than 11 million people, but has become a cosmopolitan destination for artists, musicians, writers, and, more recently, shoppers.
 Russian remains the lingua franca of the former Soviet Union, with more than 250 million speakers worldwide.

 Russian graduates can pursue careers in national security with the CIA or FBI; both actively recruit Russia specialists.
 As for the private sector, large U.S. banks are increasingly stepping up security around cyber crime originating from Russia.